openvocab/loomio-api-proposal/README.md

 Today, the majority of current web users experience comes via large providers like Google, Facebook, and Twitter who have pursued a central hub strategy.
 These providers control much of our online data.
 This control entails the following political consequences:

- 1. Most of these providers serve advertising or onsell user data to advertisers - we lack online spaces free from commercial imperatives.
+ 1. **Commercial logics dominate**.
+Most of these providers serve advertising or onsell user data to advertisers - we lack online spaces free from commercial imperatives.

- 2. Malicious or morally ambiguous third parties (hackers, the NSA etc) may gain access to all user data through the single entry point of the Providers' servers.
+ 2. **Fragile security**.
+Malicious or morally ambiguous third parties (hackers, the NSA etc) might gain access to all user data through a single entry point.

+ 3. **Fragile user rights**.
+The business behind the Hub app may go bust, or another business may buy it prompting a revison in the Terms of Service and degradation of user rights.

-The situation is analogous to the tension between private and public offline spaces: when private interests control and surveil these spaces people meet and interact then these interests will often act to curtail freedoms of speech, protest and dissent.
+The situation is analogous to the use private offline spaces for public good purposes: when private interests control and surveil the spaces where people meet and interact then these interests will often act to curtail freedoms of speech, protest and dissent.
+For more information on this persepctive please see [@anildash](https://github.com/anildash)'s talk [The Web We Lost](http://dashes.com/anil/2012/12/the-web-we-lost.html)

-In addition the team behind the Hub app may go bust.
+---
 ###Integration as a Service

 A number of ventures offer [Integration as a Service](https://www.mulesoft.com/resources/cloudhub/integration-as-a-service).
 The integration platform translates data from market leaders into their own representation.
 Apps need only connect once to the platform and purchase integration with several leading apps as package deals.

 **Motivation and Costs:**
-If the app in question only needs integration with market leaders (i.e. 'Hubs') then paying an integration provider to perform and maintain these may well be cost-effectve compared to the equivalent developer time required to do this internally.
+If the app in question only needs integration with market leaders (i.e. the 'Hubs') then paying an integration provider to perform and maintain these may well be cost-effectve compared to the equivalent developer time required to do this internally.

 **Organisational analog:**
 The Market.